OgetoOndicho/Human-Resource-Analytics-Project/README.md

 # Broadway Inc (HR-ANALYTICS) Project
-This project analyzes employee data using MySQL to generate insights that will enable stakeholders at Broadway Human Resource with decision-making processes.
+This project analyzes employee data using MySQL to generate insights that will enable stakeholders at Broadway Inc - Human Resource Department with decision-making processes.
 The dataset includes important employee metrics such as age, gender, demographics, job titles, departmental titles, termination records, and geographic distribution.
-Broadway company stakeholders would love some Key questions answered through a comprehensive report.
+Broadway Inc stakeholders would love some Key questions answered through a comprehensive report.

 ## Business Objectives;
 - Perform comprehensive cleaning,  transformation and analysis on the Human Resource data.